official-stockfish/WDL_model/Readme.md

 ## Data visualization

-These scripts can be used to visualize different WDL data:
+The script `scoreWDL.py` can be used in the following ways to visualize different WDL data:

-- `scoreWDL.py` : apart from fitting and visualizing the WDL model, creates win-rate and draw-rate contour plots in the (score, move) plane
+- `python scoreWDL.py` : apart from fitting and visualizing the WDL model, creates win-rate and draw-rate contour plots in the (score, move) plane
-- `scoreWDLana_moves.py` : similar to `scoreWDL.py`, creates only a draw-rate contour plot in the (score, move) plane
+- `python scoreWDL.py --no-fit` : only creates win-rate and draw-rate contour plots in the (score, move) plane
-- `scoreWDLana_material.py` : similar to `scoreWDL.py`, creates only a win-rate contour plot in the (score, material) plane
+- `python scoreWDL.py --no-fit --yData material` : creates win-rate and draw-rate contour plots in the (score, material) plane
 ---
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)